fudgebucket27/sneiper/README.md

 Snipe NFTs on SEI.
 Works with Pallet.

 # Features
-1. Target a Collection and multiple NFTs to buy them under a certain price point
+1. Target a Collection and buy specific multiple NFTs that fall under a certain price point
-2. Target a Collection and buy multiple NFTs that fall under a certain price point
+2. Target a Collection and buy any multiple NFTs that fall under a certain price point

 # Installation
 1. Install node js, npm and git